-Dr Kathryn Heyman has taught writing for many years, including serving Scottish Arts Council Writing Fellow for the University of Glasgow, and teaching fiction and poetry for the University of Oxford.
+Dr Kathryn Heyman has taught writing for many years, including as Scottish Arts Council Writing Fellow for the University of Glasgow, and teaching fiction and poetry for the University of Oxford.
 From 2011 – 2013, she was the Senior Judge for the New South Wales Premier’s Literary Awards, and an advisor to the awards team in 2016.
-Kathryn Heyman now directs the fiction program for Faber Academy Australia, and is the director of the Australian Writers Mentoring Program.
-Since 2016 she has been Conjoint Professor of Writing and English at the University of Newcastle.
+Kathryn Heyman was the founding director of the fiction program for Faber Academy Australia, and is the director of the Australian Writers Mentoring Program.
+Since 2016 she has been Honorary Professor of Humanities at the University of Newcastle.
 Kathryn was awarded the CAL Author Fellowship for work on her memoir, Fury.